sdiehl/wiwinwlh/tutorial.md

    mapExcept, mapExceptT, withExcept, withExceptT)
 ```

-The Prelude itself is entirely replicable as well presuming that an entire
+The Prelude itself is entirely replicable as well, presuming that an entire
 project is compiled without the implicit Prelude.
 Several packages have arisen
 that supply much of the same functionality in a way that appeals to more modern
 design principles.

-A minimalist Prelude is protolude which provides many sensible defaults for
+Protolude is a minimalist Prelude which provides many sensible defaults for
-writing production modern Haskell and is compatible with existing code.
+writing modern Haskell and is compatible with existing code.

 * [protolude](http://hackage.haskell.org/package/protolude)